 KL Rahul's struggles at the No.4 spot pose a few questions but the skipper and coach Ravi Shastri have hinted that the Karnataka batsman was being considered for the role

 given the fact that Rohit and Shikhar Dhawan are the established opening pair.

 Kohli himself has been in wonderful form and carved out a couple of tons against Lanka while veteran M S Dhoni guided the team home in his own inimitable style in two matches.

 The trio (Kohli, Rohit and Dhoni) will be expected to do the bulk of the run-scoring while the improving Hardik Pandya would be expected to provide the spark both with bat and ball.

-Kedar Jadhav and Manish Pandey have put their hands up in the opportunities they have got and the lower-order too has contributed.
+Kedar Jadhav and Manish Pandey have put their hand up in the opportunities they have got and the lower-order too has contributed.

-The tweakers including Yazuvendra Chahal and Kuldeep Yadav did the job against the Lankans but the Aussies are a different proposition altogether.
-How they fare would have a bearing on the series with the batsmen expected to have the upperhand.
+The tweakers Axar Patel, Yazuvendra Chahal and Kuldeep Yadav did the job against the Lankans but the Aussies are a different proposition altogether.
+How they fare would have a bearing on the series with the batsmen expected to have the upper-hand.